BlockScience/MSML-Template/README-Base.md

 ### Preprocessing

-- The preprocessing folder does not have any formal structure other than the fact that there should be two types of functions:
+- The preprocessing folder has two modules for two types of functions:
 1. State Preperation Functions: Functions that take arguments of state and parameters and modify something in the state at run time
     - These functions must return the modified state object
     - These functions are useful for a variety of things such as defining out mappings or filling in state based on another state variable such as filling in a variable of `Number of Entities` based on how many entities are in the starting state passed